In the previous post “How To Define Levels of Service with the Community“, Ross shared about their experience in New Zealand.

-For instance, the customer doesn’t want to know that there’s so many pounds per square inch pressure.
+For instance, the customer doesn’t want to know that there are so many pounds per square inch pressure.
 They just want to know they’re turning on the tap, and it runs and they hop under the shower and they get a reasonable flow of water.

 And you could go on and check that by putting a pressure gauge on a service line into a house for checking into a tap or something like that.

 Or you could express, “Oh I need to fill a 10-gallon bucket in so many seconds,” or whatever—however you want to express it.

 What we didn’t realize when we first got into it was that you do have customer service levels.

 The potability of water, you’ll have a whole heap of standards – EPA Standards and state and even local standards maybe around what is potable water.

 The customer doesn’t actually care about that.
 They just want water that’s safe to drink.